The COVID National Alert Level is currently Level 3

 We remain open for our patients and we will continue to see patients in person, if a clinical assessment indicates that a face-to-face appointment is necessary.

 For prescription requests we ask that you order on-line or through the pharmacy.
-We will retain prescription boxes by the front door of both sites for paper requests, but please note that we will not be able to take verbal/paper requests at the front desk.
+We will retain prescription boxes by the front door of both sites for paper requests.

 We appreciate your continued support during these challenging times.